rubensolv/InnateCoder/README.md

 # InnateCoder
 InnateCoder: Learning Programmatic Options with Foundation Models

-This repository contains the code and data for the paper "InnateCoder: Learning Programmatic Options with Foundation Models" by Rubens O. Moraes, Quazi Sadmine, Hendrik Baier, and Levi Lelis.
+This repository contains the code and data for the paper "InnateCoder: Learning Programmatic Options with Foundation Models" by Rubens O. Moraes, Quazi Sadmine, Hendrik Baier, and Levi Lelis, accepted on IJCAI 2025.

 ## Overview